korcf/hello-world-docker/README.md

 ## Troubleshooting

-Switching Docker context enabled pushing to the Docker Hub:
+To push to the Docker Hub, switching Docker context was necessary:
 ```
 $ docker context ls
 $ docker context use default